All investor lists > Healthtech

 Raising in healthtech is a whole different ballgame.

 Long timelines, strict compliance, slow customer adoption, and regulatory minefields keep most generalist VCs out.
 Capital gets more picky.
 Deals take longer to close.
 The upside?
-The right healthtech investors do exist, but you have to know how to find (and impress) them.
+The right early-stage healthcare venture capital investors do exist, but you have to know how to find (and impress) them.

 • Clear regulatory strategy: If you don’t have an FDA, CE, or relevant pathway mapped out, you’re already behind.